MediaComem/comem-masrad-dfa/subjects/angular/README.md

 }
 ```

-For the purpose of testing this new behavior,
-you can produce an error by changing the URL in `JokeService`in `src/app/services/joke.service.ts`,
+You can produce an error by changing the URL in `JokeService`in `src/app/services/joke.service.ts`,
 so that the call fails.
-You should then see an error in the console when adding a joke:

 ```ts
 getJoke(): Observable<Joke> {